MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 > ![Templates list](media/templates-list.png "Templates list")

 ## Create a flow from a template
-From the list of AI Builder templates, choose the one that fits the most to your need.
+From the list of AI Builder templates, choose the one that meets your needs the most.
 If you don't have [Microsoft Dataverse](https://docs.microsoft.com/powerapps/maker/data-platform/data-platform-intro), you will see the following dialog:

 > [!div class="mx-imgBorder"]
 > ![No Dataverse list](media/no-dataverse.png "No Dataverse action")